MicrosoftDocs/bot-docs/articles/what-is-new.md

 LG is Generally Available (GA) on both the C# and JS Platforms.

 [Language Generation (LG)](v4sdk/bot-builder-concept-language-generation.md) enables you to define multiple variations of a phrase, execute simple expressions based on context, and refer to conversational memory.
 At the core of language generation lies template expansion and entity substitution.
-You can provide one-off variation for expansion as well as conditionally expanding a template.
+You can provide one-of variation for expansion as well as conditionally expanding a template.
 The output from language generation can be a simple text string or multi-line response or a complex object payload that a layer above language generation will use to construct a complete activity.
 The Bot Framework Composer natively supports language generation to produce output activities using the LG templating system.

 You can use Language Generation to:
 * Achieve a coherent personality, tone of voice for your bot.